 Rachele, who has a special heart for infertile couples, also teaches the Creighton Model of FertilityCare to single women, teens, couples using the system for family planning, and to women suffering from a host of gynecological problems, such as dysfunctional uterine bleeding, polycystic ovaries, and PMS.
 She has an extensive background in lactation support for nursing women and serves as a resource for those women who need assistance continuing breastfeeding while navigating their fertility.

-Rachele currently only works long-distance with clients via Skype and phone as she follows her husband’s military career wherever the next set of orders takes her family.
+Rachele currently only works long-distance with clients via Skype and phone.
 Long distance appointments are an excellent option for those women or couples who do not have a practitioner nearby.
 She is available for daytime appointments.

 Rachele is currently taking a limited number of new clients.